karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

 The global feature selection using variance threshold (the section above) is unrelated to the properties that are to be predicted.
 To select the features (covariates) that relate to a specific target (soil chemical and physical properties in this example) the process-flow implements [univariate feature selection](https://scikit-learn.org/stable/modules/feature_selection.html#univariate-feature-selection).
 Scikit learn includes several selectors that can be used with the univariate feature selection, but at present only the the [KBest selector](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectKBest.html#sklearn.feature_selection.SelectKBest) is implemented in the process-flow.

 Another route for reducing the number of features is to cluster (agglomerate) them.
 Features that show similar variations in relation to the target feature are collected to a single feature.
-For the framework I have written a Ward clustering routine that also includes a tuning function for determining the optimum number of clusters to form as a preprocess to the Ward clustering.
+For the process-flow I have written a Ward clustering routine that also includes a tuning function for determining the optimum number of clusters to form as a preprocess to the Ward clustering.

-In the framework you can in principle invoke both the univariate feature selection and the clustering, but in normal cases you would only use one for each model building exercise.
+In the process-flow you can in principle invoke both the univariate feature selection and the clustering, but in normal cases you would only use one for each model building exercise.

 ##### Univariate feature selection

 There are several methods available for univariate feature selection.
-In the present version of the framework I have included [SelectKBest](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectKBest.html).
+In the present version of the process-flow I have included [SelectKBest](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectKBest.html).
 The only parameter to set is _n_features_, the number of features to retain from the selection.
 To invoke the KBest univariate feature selection in the process-flow, edit the json command file like this:

 ```
 "targetFeatureSelection": {